vanosg/brewpi-docker/raspberrypi_arm/README.md

 These containers will only run on an ARM based system, such as a Raspberry Pi.

-There are two ways to run BrewPi on docker: as a completely self-contained, all-in-one container (brewpi_single_container), or as four individual containers, with one process per container as docker philosophy dictates.
-The multi-container image isn't quite perfect yet, so I'd recommend using the single container image for now!

 ### How to install Docker on your Pi
 As of this writing, the easiest way to get Docker on a Raspberry Pi is to use the Hypriot image.
 The base image can be found here: http://blog.hypriot.com/downloads/